PrincetonUniversity/ttm-cas/README.md

 # Time-To-Market, Chip Agility Score (CAS), and Cost Modeling

-In this repo are the relevant datasets used in our time-to-market model and chip agility score calculations in our [Supply Chain Aware Computer Architecture](https://dl.acm.org/doi/10.1145/3579371.3589052) paper to be presented at ISCA 2023.
+In this repo are the relevant datasets used in our time-to-market model and chip agility score calculations in our [Supply Chain Aware Computer Architecture](https://dl.acm.org/doi/10.1145/3579371.3589052) paper presented at ISCA 2023.
 Please reach out if you have any questions.

 ### How to use
 There are two relevant files: